wso2-attic/ballerina-integrator/README.md

 curl -d '{"customerID":"C001","productID":"P001","quantity":"4","orderType":"retail"}' -H "Content-Type: application/json" -X POST http://localhost:9090/placeOrder/place
 ```

-# Observability
+## Observability

 Ballerina is by default observable.
-Meaning you can easily observe your services, resources, etc. However, observability is disabled by default via configuration.
-Observability can be enabled by adding following configurations to ballerina.conf file in messaging-with-activemq/guide/.
+Meaning you can easily observe your services, resources, etc. Refer to [how-to-observe-ballerina-code](https://ballerina.io/learn/how-to-observe-ballerina-code/) for more information.
+However, observability is disabled by default via configuration.
+Observability can be enabled by adding the following configurations to `ballerina.conf` file in messaging-with-activemq/guide/ and then the Ballerina service will start to use it.

 ```
 [b7a.observability]